Skip to content

 A flock of sheep graze in a pasture

-Research the placement
+Research your placement

-Ensure the placement you’ve chosen gives you the opportunity to meet the learning objectives you’ve set with your vet school.
+Ensure the placement you’ve chosen gives you the opportunity to meet the learning objectives set with your vet school.

 Book early